 - Harbour ranks in the top 10% of languages

 - Harbour first appeared in 1999

 - file extensions for Harbour include hb, prg, ch and hbp

 - See also: clipper, dbase, linux, unix, ios, android, tcp, mysql, postgresql, sqlite, xbase, c, java, visual-foxpro, visual-objects, xbasepp

-- I have 60 facts about Harbour. what would you like to know? email me and let me know how I can help.
+- Have a question about Harbour not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 #include "hbclass.ch" PROCEDURE Main() LOCAL oPerson CLS oPerson := Person():New( "Dave" ) oPerson:Eyes := "Invalid" oPerson:Eyes := "Blue" Alert( oPerson:Describe() ) RETURN CREATE CLASS Person VAR Name INIT "" METHOD New( cName ) METHOD Describe() ACCESS Eyes INLINE ::pvtEyes ASSIGN Eyes( x ) INLINE iif( HB_ISSTRING( x ) .AND. x $ "Blue,Brown,Green", ::pvtEyes := x, Alert( "Invalid value" ) ) PROTECTED: VAR pvtEyes ENDCLASS // Sample of normal Method definition METHOD New( cName ) CLASS Person ::Name := cName RETURN Self METHOD Describe() CLASS Person LOCAL cDescription IF Empty( ::Name ) cDescription := "I have no name yet."
 ELSE cDescription := "My name is: " + ::Name + ";" ENDIF IF !
 Empty( ::Eyes ) cDescription += "my eyes' color is: " + ::Eyes ENDIF RETURN cDescription